NOSH2000/honeypot-cyber/README.md

 ### Database Backup (Required)

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

+Ubuntu is the RDBMS that MHN-Admin uses.
+The exported JSON file record contains specific data on the nature of the attacks and where they came from such as the IP address, session ID, and such.

 ## Notes